dasiths/llm-plan-and-execute-knowledge-provider-mesh/README.md

 Both examples show how to leverage Large Language Models (LLMs) to plan and reason over external data through API integrations, allowing agents to retrieve and process information from various sources.

+A "knowledge provider" is a wrapper around an existing API or data source that exposes that to the Agent in a curated fashion.

 ## Repository Structure

 - `/langchain_plan_and_execute_example/`: Single-agent example using LangChain's Plan and Execute pattern